-One of the toughest questions I get asked regularly is how to start investing when you have debt.
-The reason this is tough is because so many people have unique financial situations that make blanket statements about when to start investing tough.
-However, over time, I’ve come to find a few truths to investing when you have debt, and I wanted to share them with you.
+One of the toughest questions I get asked regularly is: “How does someone start investing when they have debt?”
+The reason this is tough is because so many people have unique financial situations.
+Making blanket statements about when to start investing is tough.
+However, over time, I’ve come to find a few truths regarding investing when you have debt, and I wanted to share them with you.

 As I said above, it’s always a good idea to invest when you have debt.
 In fact, you can even set yourself up for future success by investing when you have debt.